covoucher/business/README.md

 contribution, and an option pool for early employees.
 Generosity is our motto, just like our users.
 We are all in this together.

-In peace time, we may pivot to a mix between Groupon and AirBnB, where local businesses can fill their spare capacity.f
+In peace time, we may pivot towards helping local businesses fill their spare capacity.

 In the words of Kate Atkinson: when this pandemic passes, let it be said that the CoVoucher team rose to the challenge and we were not found wanting.